utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 Now let's move to our `CSS` setup.

-We'll start by styling our body, so we center our element inside the `<h1>`.
+We'll start by styling our body to center our element inside the `<h1>`.

 ```css
 body {